Facilitation & Events

 always possible were appointed as the events partner in 2019, curating over 30 specialist workshops, talks, summits and webinars throughout the project’s 18-month lifespan.

-The always possible team’s task is to help explore our collective knowledge around data – how we use it, what it does and the possibilities of what it can do.
+The always possible team’s task is to help participants to explore collective knowledge around data – how we use it, what it does and the possibilities of what it can do.
 Creating inspiring events that bring both tech entrepreneurs and creatives around the table, the ambition is to support over 100 participants to access more than 12 hours of support – through events and the wider university research offer.

 Big data, specifically that from Gatwick, is the stimulus – but the events needed to provoke discussion on a wide range of ideas, from space data to blockchain, health & VR to gamification and data-driven ballet to name just a few.
 The 2020 Covid-19 pandemic meant that a rapid re-design of events into a digital programme was needed – as well as adapting the content to incorporate new topical and urgent debate.